Speaker of the Lok Sabha: Pro tem speaker

-After a general election and formation of a new government, a list of senior Lok Sabha members prepared by the Legislative Section is submitted to the Minister of Parliamentary Affairs, who selects a pro tem speaker.
-The appointment has to be approved by the President.
+After a general election and formation of a new government, a list of senior Lok Sabha members prepared by the Legislative Section is submitted to the Minister of Parliamentary Affairs, who forwards the name to the President of India.
+The President of India appoints the Protem Speaker.

 The first meeting after the election when the Speaker and the Deputy Speaker are selected by members of the Parliament is held under the pro tem Speaker.
 In absence of the Speaker, the Deputy Speaker acts as Speaker and in the absence of both a committee of six members selected by the Speaker will act as Speaker according to their seniority.

-Eligiblilty for Speaker of the Lok Sabha include:
+Eligibility for Speaker of the Lok Sabha include: